Making an Offer on a home in Bend

 Before the offer to purchase is initiated, it is very important that you have been at least pre-qualified, or better yet, been pre-approved by a lender.

 This is one of the best negotiating tools a buyer can have.
 It shows the seller that you are financially able to purchase the home.
 After you have found the right home, it is time to prepare the offer.

-When you are buying a home, there are many problems that the seller is obligated to disclose.
+When you are buying a home in Bend, there are many problems that the seller is obligated to disclose.
 For example, in most states, it is illegal to withhold information about major physical defects on the property, but, these disclosures don't always paint the entire picture of the home.
 Here are six questions you may want to ask that can offer additional insight about the prospective home before you make a final decision.

 1) Why is the seller selling the house?
 This question may help you evaluate the "real value" of the property.
 Is there something about the house the seller does not like?
 If so, you may be able to adjust the purchase offer accordingly.

 2) How much did the seller pay for the home?
 This question can, in some instances, help the buyer negotiate a better deal-maybe even get the seller to carry part of the loan.
 However, it is important to remember that the purchase price is influenced by several factors, like the current market value and any improvements the seller may have made to the home.
 The original purchase price might not have anything to do with the current value of the house.